Wednesday 16 July 2014

 What you need to know

-Vital statistics: A college of art, design, media, and performance, it has around 3,500 students, more than 3,200 of whom are full-time undergraduates.
+Vital statistics: A college of art, design, media, and performance, it has 4,709 students in total.
+Approximately 3,583 undergraduates.

 Cheap to live there?
-Not too bad- for local rented accommodation you could expect to pay between £75 and £90 per week.
+Not too bad- for local rented accommodation you could expect to pay anything from £80 per week.
+Make the most of The Accommodation Office, which offers students ongoing support to help them find a home.

 Transport links: Take the train to Truro and change there for Falmouth Town or Penryn, or go by coach.
 Free bikes and discounted buses between campuses.